-In July 2017 MTC adopted Plan Bay Area 2040, which is the RTP/SCS for the nine-county Bay Area.
-It represents the transportation policy and action statement of how the Bay Area will approach the region's transportation needs over the next 25 years.
-Plan Bay Area is a vision of what the Bay Area transportation network should look like in 2040.
+In October 2021, MTC adopted Plan Bay Area 2050, which is the RTP/SCS for the nine-county Bay Area.
+It represents the transportation policy and action statement of how the Bay Area will approach the region's transportation, housing, economic, and environmental needs over the next 30 years.
+Plan Bay Area is a vision of what the Bay Area transportation network should look like in 2050.
 The purpose and goals of the Plan Bay Area is to provide the framework for this vision.
 It was prepared by MTC in partnership with ABAG, BAAQMD, and the Bay Conservation and Development Commission (BCDC), and in collaboration with Caltrans, the nine county-level CMAs or substitute agencies, over two dozen Bay Area is to encourage and promote the safe and efficient management, operation and development of a regional intermodal transportation system that will serve the mobility needs of people and goods.